 Create and share dashboards of Log Analytics data

-Log Analytics dashboards can visualize all of your saved log searches, giving you the ability to find, correlate, and share IT operational data in the organization.
-This tutorial covers creating a log search that will be used to support a shared dashboard that will be accessed by your IT operations support team.
+Log Analytics dashboards can visualize all of your saved log queries, giving you the ability to find, correlate, and share IT operational data in the organization.
+This tutorial covers creating a log query that will be used to support a shared dashboard that will be accessed by your IT operations support team.
 You learn how to:

 - Create a shared dashboard in the Azure portal

-- Add a log search to a shared dashboard
+- Add a log query to a shared dashboard

 - Customize a tile in a shared dashboard